alcybersec/email-transactions-scanner/README.md

 # Email Transaction Scanner

 A Python desktop application that fetches and displays banking transactions from email notifications using IMAP.
 Currently supports Mashreq Bank card transactions and NEO account notifications.

+**⚠️ Work in Progress:** This project is currently under development and may undergo significant changes.

 ## Features

 - 🔒 Secure IMAP email connection